-Zero-emission vehicle (ZEV) standards, which require all new sales of cars, trucks, and buses to be zero-emission by 2035 (cars and buses) or 2045 (trucks), are another key policy.
+Zero-emission vehicle (ZEV) standards, which require all new sales of cars, trucks, and buses to be zero-emission no later than 2035 (cars and buses) or 2045 (trucks), are another key policy.
 These standards start the process of converting the bus and truck fleet to zero-carbon technologies, while allowing time for those technologies to develop.